vicdotzone/zone/readme.md

 *Laurel* - Third year, one co-op that wasn't web related, I made something using bootstrap once and it was gross

-*Derek* - Someone who builds Android apps for a living, but uses Squarespace for his pesonal website (huge noob), I did the front end stuff.
+*Derek* - Builds Android apps for a living, but uses Squarespace for his pesonal website (huge web noob), I made it look decent/ sort of did some React stuff

 *Neal* - 😬 I make internets with Izaak and James.